-Public comment will be accepted on this Draft Supplemental Restoration Plan for 30 days, beginning on the date of its publication.
-Comments may be submitted via email to Portlandharbor.nrda@gmail.com and by using the comment form available on the Trustee Council website.7 The email address can accept comments up to 25 megabytes in size.
-Comments may also be mailed to:
+Public comment was accepted on the Draft Supplemental Restoration Plan for 30 days, ending on September 14, 2020.
+Comments were submitted via email to Portlandharbor.nrda@gmail.com and by using the comment form available on the Trustee Council website.
+On Tomments were also able to be accepted via mail, but none was submitted via mail.